 - Residents are not to deface, modify, obstruct, or remove “life safety” stickers placed on the inside of every residence hall Room door.

 - Residence Hall Rooms should have visibility from door to window and wall to wall in order to prevent fire and other health concerns.
-This also allows for emergency responders to gain unimpeded access to the room if needed.

 - Guests and visitors are defined as any individuals who are not contracted residents of the specific room or building in question.
 No persons other than escorted guests, residents, or University staff on University business may enter a residence hall.